Right Column

 § 4100.
 Definitions

-In addition to the definitions found in Business and Professions Code section
+In addition to the definitions found in Business and Professions Code section 2570.2, the following terms are used and defined herein:

-(b) "Code" means the Business and Professions Code.
+(a) “Code” means the Business and Professions Code.

-(f) "The Occupational Therapy Practice Act" or "Act" means Chapter 5.6 of Division 2, of the Business and Professions Code.
+(e) “The Occupational Therapy Practice Act” or “Act” means Chapter 5.6 of Division 2, of the Business and Professions Code.

 Note: Authority cited: Section 2570.20, Business and Professions Code.
-Reference: Sections 2570, 2570.2 and 2570.5, Business and Professions Code.
+Reference: Sections 481, 2570, 2570.2, 2570.5 and 2570.25, Business and Professions Code.

 § 4101.
 Delegation of Certain Functions

 Note: Authority cited: Section 2570.20, Business and Professions Code.
-Reference: Sections 480, 2570.1, 2570.6, 2570.17, 2570.19, 2570.20, and 2570.23, Business and Professions Code and Section 11500 et.seq., Government Code.
+Reference: Sections 480, 2570.1, 2570.6, 2570.17, 2570.19, 2570.20 and 2570.23, Business and Professions Code; and Sections 11415.60 and 11500 et seq., Government Code.

 § 4102.
 Filing of Addresses

-(a) Each person licensed, certified or issued a limited permit by the board, shall report to the board every change of residence address within 30 days after the change, giving both the old and new addresses.
+(a) Each person licensed or issued a limited permit by the board, shall report to the board every change of residence address within 30 days after the change, giving both the old and new addresses.
 In addition to the residence address, the person may provide the board with an alternate address of record.
 If an alternate address is the person's address of record, he or she may request, in writing, that the residence address not be disclosed to the public.

 Note: Authority cited: Section 2570.20, Business and Professions Code.
 Reference: Sections 136, 2570 (original), 2570.3, 2570.5, 2570.8, 2570.9, 2570.10, and 2570.11, Business and Professions Code.